czbiohub-sf/yogo/docs/cli.md

   -h, --help            show this help message and exit --from-pretrained FROM_PRETRAINED
-                        start training from the provided pth file -bs BATCH_SIZE, --batch-size BATCH_SIZE
+                        start training from the provided pth file --dataset-split-override DATASET_SPLIT_OVERRIDE DATASET_SPLIT_OVERRIDE DATASET_SPLIT_OVERRIDE
+                        override dataset split fractions, in 'train val test' order - e.g. '0.7 0.2 0.1' will set 70 percent
+                        of all data to training, 20 percent to validation, and 10 percent to test.
+All of the data, including paths specified in 'test_paths', will be randomly assigned to training, validation, and test.
+  -bs BATCH_SIZE, --batch-size BATCH_SIZE
                         batch size for training (default: 64) -lr LEARNING_RATE, --learning-rate LEARNING_RATE, --lr LEARNING_RATE